codewitch-honey-crisis/alarm_panel/README.md

    ## Local Web Server

    For quicker testing, there is a win32 C++ project under `./win32_www` which will display the generated web content locally.
-It does not rerun Vite or Clasp-Tree so currently you must rebuild the parent project when you make changes to the web.
 At present there is no websocket support.